 - high blood pressure

-- insulin resistance (where insulin is less effective in keeping the level of sugar in the blood at a normal healthy levels)
+- insulin resistance – where the hormone insulin is less able to keep the amount of sugar in the blood at a healthy level

 - overweight or obesity – especially around the waistline